-- Maximize use of solar energy including solar panels; installing the maximum possible number of solar energy arrays on the building roofs and/or on the Proposed Project site to generate solar energy for the facility. - Maximize the planting of trees in landscaping and parking lots. - Use light colored paving and roofing materials (e.g., "cool" roofs and cool pavements). - Utilize only Energy Star heating, cooling, and lighting devices, and appliances. - Require use of electric or alternatively fueled sweepers with HEPA filters. - Use of water-based or low VOC cleaning products.
+- Maximize use of solar energy including solar panels; installing the maximum possible number of solar energy arrays on the building roofs and/or on the Proposed Project site to generate solar energy for the facility and/or EV charging stations. - Maximize the planting of trees in landscaping and parking lots. - Use light colored paving and roofing materials (e.g., "cool" roofs and cool pavements). - Utilize only Energy Star heating, cooling, and lighting devices, and appliances. - Require use of electric or alternatively fueled sweepers with HEPA filters. - Use of water-based or low VOC cleaning products.